debpu06/PWA-Ascend-2019/README.md

 2. For Android devices, it will depend on the browser you are using.
 But you should be able to "Add to Homescreen" in a similar fashion as iOS devices.

 If you have any issues with your application, you can go to the "Audits" tab in Chrome tools.
 There is an option for auditing your site as a PWA.
 It will catch potential issues and help with debugging.

+You can also go to the "Application" section of Chrome tools.
+There it will list any manifest files and service workers associated with a the site.